Skip to main content

 let myName: string = 'John';

-Once we have created the variable we can only assign strings to it.
-If we attempt to assign a number or any other datatype we'll get an error thrown.
+Once we’ve created the variable, we can only assign strings to it.
+Attempting to assign a number or any other datatype throws an error.

 name = 'Dave';